How Trigger Point Injections Provide Safe Pain Relief

 Trigger injections do not require any preparation on your part.
 Before getting a procedure, it’s important to consult your provider about current medications, symptoms, and overall health.

-Local anesthetics and corticosteroids are two types of medication that may be used.
-Local anesthetic numbs the area and corticosteroids reduce inflammation and pain, with injections lasting only a few minutes.
+Local anesthetics and anti-inflammatory injections are two types of medication that may be used.
+Local anesthetic numbs the area and anti-inflammatory injections reduce inflammation and pain, with injections lasting only a few minutes.

 It’s likely you will experience some pain when your pain management specialist locates a trigger point manually before injecting medication.
 When the needle and medicine are inserted, you may experience a stinging or burning sensation.
 If the needle tip touches the trigger point, you may feel a brief increase in pain.
 Inserting the needle correctly causes discomfort, but it also serves as a sign that the needle has been appropriately inserted.